 How to Get to Half Moon Bay State Beaches

-The beaches are west of CA Hwy 1 in Half Moon Bay.
+The beaches are west of California Highway 1 in Half Moon Bay.
 Exit at:

 - Kelly Avenue for Francis Beach